rajatsharma/project-shinobi/README.md

 - *With Sagas* uses sagas to manage asynchronous actions at branch `master`
 - *With Epics* uses Redux-observables to manage asynchronous actions at branch `redux-observables`
 - *With RRv4* uses React Router v4 for routes instead of v3 at branch `rrv4`
+- *With Flow-Typed* added flow typed for flow powered type checking at branch `flow-typed`

 #### Features